-Ash Wednesday is the first day of Lent, celebrated next on February 18, 2015.
-The name “Ash Wednesday” comes from the blessed ashes that are applied to the forehead of the faithful who receive them as a sign of the beginning of the season of Lent, the season of penance and preparation for Easter.[widgets_on_pages id="In Post Ad"]
+February 14 is Ash Wednesday.
+Catholics and some Protestants celebrate Ash Wednesday.
+The name “Ash Wednesday” comes from the blessed ashes that are applied to the foreheads of the faithful.
+We receive them as a sign of the beginning of the season of Lent, the season of penance and preparation for Easter.[widgets_on_pages id="In Post Ad"]

 Being marked with ashes is a public acknowledgement that one is a sinner, as we all are.